pyeventsourcing/eventsourcing/README.md

 assert len(stored_events) == 2, (received_events, stored_events)
 ```

-The entity can now be retrieved from the repository.
+The entity can now be retrieved from the repository, using its dictionary-like interface.

 ```python